versionone/openAgile/Evolve/Exodus.md

 ## Shared Components

 A key aspect of the Exodus is to find common dependencies and break them out as individual projects, cleanup and verify them, then put them into their own GitHub repositories to be referenced by the integration projects.
-Where it makes sense, we will extrapolate the components into a public repository such as NuGet, MyGet, and Maven Central.
+Where it makes sense, we will extrapolate the components into a public repository such as MyGet/NuGet.

 <table border="1" width="100%">
 	<tr>